learning-zone/nodejs-package-list/README.md

 ## Robotic Process Automation & Desktop Automation

-* [ROBOTJS](https://www.npmjs.com/package/robotjs)Node.js Desktop Automation.
+* [ROBOTJS](https://www.npmjs.com/package/robotjs) - Node.js Desktop Automation.
 Control the mouse, keyboard, and read the screen.
-* [Puppeteer](https://www.npmjs.com/package/puppeteer)Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+* [Puppeteer](https://www.npmjs.com/package/puppeteer) - Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.

 ## Automation

+* [Webpack](https://webpack.js.org/) - Webpack is an open-source JavaScript module bundler.
 * [Grunt](https://www.npmjs.com/package/grunt) - Grunt is a JavaScript task runner, a tool used to automatically perform frequent tasks such as minification, compilation, unit testing, and linting.
 * [Gulp](https://www.npmjs.com/package/gulp) - Gulp is a task runner used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization, etc.